Skip to content

 Note

-1. The "Minimum Configuration" is only suitable for POC scenarios, just for functional validation, not suitable for production environments.
+1. The "Minimum Configuration" is only suitable for POC scenarios and functional verification, not for production environments.

-2. The "Recommended Configuration" is suitable for scenarios with less than 150,000 time series in InfluxDB and fewer than 7 billion documents (the total sum of log, trace, RUM PV, and event documents) in Elasticsearch.
+2. The "Recommended Configuration" is suitable for scenarios where InfluxDB has less than 150,000 time series and Elasticsearch has less than 7 billion documents (the total number of logs, traces, RUM, and event documents).

-3. For production deployment, assess based on the actual data volume being ingested.
-The more data ingested, the higher the storage and specification requirements for InfluxDB and Elasticsearch.
+3. For production deployments, evaluate based on the actual amount of data being ingested.
+As more data is ingested, higher storage and specification configurations are required for InfluxDB and Elasticsearch.

-4. If using self-built TDengine and OpenSearch, they need to be added to the CCE node pool.
+4. If self-built TDengine and OpenSearch are used, they need to be added to the CCE node pool.
 Self-built OpenSearch nodes require 3 coordinating nodes (4c8g) and 3 data nodes (8c32g), totaling 6 nodes.

-CCE Standard Managed Cluster Edition Standard Managed Cluster Edition 1 Version: 1.23
+CCE Standard Managed Cluster Standard Managed Cluster 1 Version: 1.23

 NAT Gateway Small NAT Gateway Small NAT Gateway 1 Used for CCE cluster outbound traffic

-ELB Shared Type Shared Type 1 Before Kubernetes Ingress
+ELB Shared Shared 1 In front of Kubernetes Ingress

 RDS 2C4G 50GB 4C8G 100GB (Master-Slave) 1 MySQL 8.0

-Domain - - 1 Main domain needs to be registered, eight subdomains under one main domain
+Domain Name - - 1 Main domain needs ICP filing; 8 subdomains under one main domain

 3 Infrastructure Deployment

-RDS, Redis, InfluxDB, Elasticsearch should be created according to the configuration requirements, all within the same region under the same VPC network.
+Create RDS, Redis, Elasticsearch according to the configuration requirements and deploy them within the same region under the same VPC network.

-3.2 Steps One, Two, Three: CCE Service Creation
+3.2 Step One, Two, Three: Create CCE Service

-Go to the official website, select Product in the navigation bar, choose Container, click Cloud Container Engine CCE, and create a CCE cluster.
+Go to the official website, select Products in the navigation bar, choose Containers, click Cloud Container Engine (CCE), and then select to create a CCE cluster.

-• It must be in the same region as the RDS, InfluxDB, and Elasticsearch resources created later.
+• Must be in the same region as the RDS, ECS, and other resources created later

-• Choose the cluster scale based on your own situation, then create the worker nodes afterward.
+• Select the cluster scale based on your own situation, as this determines how many worker nodes will be created.

 3.2.2 Step Two: Worker Node Configuration

-Mainly select ECS specifications and quantity.
-Specifications can be created according to the requirements in the resource list or assessed based on actual conditions, but they cannot be lower than the minimum configuration requirements.
-The number of worker nodes should be at least 3 or more, and it is recommended that the data disk size should not be less than 100GiB.
+Mainly select the ECS specifications and quantity.
+Specifications can be created according to the configuration list or evaluated based on actual conditions, but must not be lower than the minimum configuration requirements.
+At least 3 or more worker nodes should be deployed.
+It is recommended that the data disk size should not be less than 100GiB.

 3.2.3 Step Three: Plugin Management

-The everest and coredns plugins are already created by default when purchasing the k8s cluster.
-Here, it is recommended to add two more plugins for installation.
-To ensure cluster resources and avoid additional costs, it is suggested to delete the ICAgent plugin.
+The everest and coredns plugins have already been created by default when purchasing the k8s cluster.
+It is recommended to add the following two plugins here.
+Also, to ensure cluster resources and avoid additional costs, it is recommended to delete the ICAgent plugin.

 Install nginx-ingress plugin

-If needed, you can choose a dedicated elastic load balancer.
-In this article, we choose the shared type.
-Note: Choose Elastic Public IP and use an existing one if possible.
-Alternatively, create a new IP with a bandwidth of 300Mbit/s billed by traffic.
+You can choose a dedicated elastic load balancer if needed.
+This article selects the shared type.
+Note: When selecting an Elastic Public IP, it is recommended to use an existing one or create a new one with a bandwidth of 300Mbit/s billed by traffic.

 https://support.huaweicloud.com/productdesc-elb/elb_pro_0004.html

-3) Configure nginx-ingress plugin content related to nginx forwarding.
+3) Configure nginx-ingress plugin regarding nginx forwarding content

 # Add the following content